AutomatingSciencePipeline/Monorepo/docs/docs/repository_guide.md

-# This page is currently being migrated, and consists of old information

 # Repository Guide

+!!! warning

+    This document is out of date, originating from the 2022-23 team, and is currently being migrated.
+There are some broken links, and some unfinished content.

 In order to keep the entire codebase in sync as it is developed, we have opted to organize every service into a singular monorepo.